-If you have any thoughts about priority areas for our Division’s research, feel free to send them to me: DigitalHealthcareResearch@ahrq.hhs.gov.
+If you have any feedback for us about our annual report or thoughts about priority areas for our Division’s research, feel free to send them to me: DigitalHealthcareResearch@ahrq.hhs.gov

 Chris Dymek, Ed.D.